cloud-ark/kubeplus/docs/index.rst

 Welcome to KubePlus documentation
 ====================================

-KubePlus enables creating Kubernetes-style APIs from Helm charts with the ability to define policies and monitoring for the resources defined in the charts.
-Helm charts can contain any valid Kubernetes resource (built-in or custom).
-For custom resources defined in a chart, KubePlus assumes that the corresponding Operator is already installed on the cluster.

-KubePlus simplifies creating multi-tenant SaaS application stacks with the required governance and monitoring defined per tenant.
+KubePlus is a framework to create managed services from Helm charts.
+It consists of a Kubernetes Operator that enables Platform Engineering teams to create new Kubernetes CRDs wrapping Helm charts with policies and monitoring controls.
+Platform Engineering teams are able to offer a SaaS like experience for any application stack packaged as a Helm chart with this.
+It enables them to create a Helm release per tenant with tenant isolation, tenant level policy and tenant level consumption tracking.

 Think WordPress-as-a-Service with different Wordpress stacks created for different tenants, where the Wordpress stack is defined as a Helm chart.

-The second use case of KubePlus is when Platform Engineering teams want to share an opinionated Kubernetes workflow with their users.
-Platform teams can create a Kubernetes-style API wrapping the Helm chart representing such a  workflow and define required policies and monitoring for it.
-When users consume this API, KubePlus enables the Platform team to transaparently configure and monitor the resources that are created as part of the underlying Helm releases.
+Here are primary use cases of KubePlus:

+-Enterprise platform engineering teams delivering software stack as a service to their internal clients.

+-ISVs delivering managed service for their software on any managed Kubernetes service on public clouds.

+-ISVs accelerate building multi-tenant SaaS for their software on Kubernetes.

 Next section provides details about KubePlus components.